-Learn About Low Progesterone at Fertility Institute of Texas
+Learn About Low Progesterone at Texas Fertility Center of New Braunfels

 Progesterone is a hormone that is required for a healthy pregnancy.
 Low progesterone levels can interfere with a woman’s ability to conceive and carry a pregnancy to term.
 After ovulation, the ovary produces progesterone to prepare the uterus for implantation and support the early developing pregnancy.
 When there are insufficient amounts of the hormone, successful implantation may not take place.
 This condition is known as a luteal phase defect because it occurs during the luteal phase of the menstrual cycle.